engineerlife-coder/ETGUI/README.md

-# ETGUI - Ethan's Text-based Graphical User Interface
+# ETGUI - Ethan's Text-based Graphical User Interface (BROKEN)

 ETGUI is a text-based graphical interface built in Python that allows for movement and interaction on a grid.